Gernott/mask/Documentation/Introduction/Index.rst

    Mask is easy to update and TCA migrations are done automatically

-TYPO3 continously deprecates and breaks stuff in new versions (which is necessary).
+TYPO3 continuously deprecates and breaks stuff in new versions (which is necessary).
 And although there are now tools like rector, which ease the upgrades to a factor of 100x it is even easier with Mask.
 You usually don't need to do anything, but to update Mask to a newer version.
 This is possible because Mask provides